-TMR is a procedure for arm amputees that reassigns nerves, giving an amputee the opportunity to use a prosthesis that allows for elbow, wrist, and hand movements.
+TMR for arm amputees reassigns nerves, giving an amputee the opportunity to use a prosthesis that allows for elbow, wrist, and hand movements.
 The procedure is performed differently depending on the type of arm amputation.
-TMR is paired with extensive rehabilitation allowing the patient to learn how to use the advanced prosthesis.
-It should not be confused with an another TMR acronym that stands for Trans Myocardial laser Revascularization, a procedure by which a physician uses a laser to make holes in the heart to relieve the pain of severe angina.
+TMR is paired with extensive rehabilitation enabling the patient to learn how to use the advanced prosthesis.

-The goal of TMR is to achieve a higher level of function and more precise control, especially in upper extremity amputations at the elbow or higher.
+The goal of TMR for the upper extremity is to achieve a higher level of function and more precise control, especially in upper extremity amputations at the elbow or higher.
 Coordinating motions such as elbow flexing and hand gripping are possible with TMR.

-There are two different types of arm amputations: everything below the shoulder has been amputated (shoulder disarticulation amputation) and everything below the top of the elbow has been amputated (above-elbow amputation).
+There are two different types of arm amputations: everything below the shoulder is amputated (shoulder disarticulation amputation) and everything below the top of the elbow is amputated (above-elbow amputation).

 Traditionally, most motorized artificial limbs have been controlled by electrical signals (electromyogram-EMG) from pairs of muscles in the amputated limb.
 This allows for isolated but not coordinated motion.

-Targeted Muscle Reinnervation (TMR) is an innovative surgical procedure developed in the early 2000s that provides easier, more intuitive prosthesis control for individuals with above-elbow or shoulder amputations.
+Targeted Muscle Reinnervation (TMR) is an innovative surgical procedure developed in 2002 by Dr. Gregory Dumanian and Dr. Todd Kuiken, MD, PhD. at Northwestern University, that provides easier, more intuitive prosthesis control for individuals with above-elbow or shoulder amputations.
 This technology works by reassigning nerves that once controlled the arm and hand, giving an above-elbow or shoulder amputee freedom to control their prosthesis.
 There are so many nerves and muscles in the body that reassigning one will have little to no effect on daily functions.

 TMR is best suited for above-elbow and shoulder amputees because they have completely lost all nerves and muscles that control the arm and hand.
 In the case of below-elbow amputees, they still have some of the muscles and nerves left in their forearm which fire when the brain signals their hand to open or close.
 These signals enable the prosthetic device to operate with normal brain thoughts.

-Recovery is a reasonably long process due to the rehabilitation.
-For trauma patients, TMR adds no extra length to their hospital stay.
-For those who have the TMR surgery at a later date, the hospital stay time varies based on the type of amputation.
-Above-elbow amputees need a day, while shoulder disarticulation amputees need more time since the surgery is more complicated.
-After TMR, the patient can get fitted for a myoelectric-controlled prosthesis – an externally powered artificial limb that is controlled with the electrical signals generated naturally by your own muscles.
+After TMR, the patient can get fitted for a myoelectric-controlled prosthesis – an externally powered artificial limb controlled with the electrical signals generated naturally by your own muscles.
 Until the prosthesis is ready, the patient can wear their regular prosthesis.
 To use the prosthesis, the patient will have to go through focused rehabilitation that involves coordinative and neuromuscular training.
-The rehabilitation teaches the patients how to use the prosthesis as well as helps with the healing process.
+Rehabilitation teaches patients how to use the prosthesis as well as helps with the healing process.